Thang Thanh Nguyen: Arrest and trial

 On December 22, 1997, Nguyen was arrested by military police in Bac Lieu, Vietnam, while at his family's home.
 He was extradited to the U.S. in January 1998.
 He was charged with second-degree murder, attempted second-degree murder, first-degree burglary and first-degree robbery.
 Nguyen and his lawyers argued to a judge that he had been "illegally apprehended" and "forced to confess".
 His trial opened in mid-July.
 In opening statements prosecutors argued that Nguyen was the mastermind behind the murder and that the evidence overwhelmingly supports it.
 In August 1998 he was convicted and sentenced to 25 years to life in prison for the murder charge and 12 1⁄2 to 25 years for the robbery charge.
 In total he would have to serve at least 37 1⁄2 years to be eligible for parole, which would be in 2035.
 In October 2003, an appellate court of the New York Supreme Court reduced Nguyen's sentence from 37 1⁄2 years to life to 25 years to life, making him eligible for parole in 2023.
-If paroled, he will be deported to Vietnam as an illegal immigrant and will be prohibited from ever reentering the United States.
+If paroled, he would have been deported to Vietnam as an illegal immigrant and be prohibited from reentering the United States.
+His parole, however, was denied, and his next parole eligibility date is July 2, 2035.
+As of 2024, he is incarcerated at Green Haven Correctional Facility as DIN 98B1975.